What is a data dashboard?

 1. Target specific audiences and goals

-Next, set clear objectives for the dashboard.
-Determine what you want to achieve, such as monitoring sales performance, tracking marketing campaigns, or managing project progress.
-Clear objectives guarantee that your dashboard remains focused and relevant.
+Set clear objectives for the dashboard — whether that's monitoring sales performance, tracking marketing campaigns, or managing project progress.
+Clear goals keep the dashboard focused and relevant.

 2. Find the right data sources